Danyyy89/masterz_solana_bootcamp/README.md

 # masterz_solana_bootcamp
-Project for MasterZ Solana Bootcamp
+Repository for the exam of MasterZ Solana Bootcamp of Daniele Pau